Groeberiidae: Classification

 Gondwanatheria cladogram per Chimento et al., 2015.

 For most of their history, groeberiids were thought to be paucituberculate marsupials.
 Though currently represented only by shrew opossums, through most of the Cenozoic Paucituberculata also included a variety of rodent-like species, making this assessment somewhat sound.
-However, this classification was provisory at best, as compared to other paucituberculates groeberiids were highly aberrant.
-A few differing opinions included Simpson & Wyss 1999, which considered these animals to be diprotodontians, and Pascual 1994 and Simpson 1970, which saw them as Metatheria incertae sedis, both of which contested.
+However, this classification was provisory at best, since compared to other paucituberculates groeberiids were highly aberrant.
+A few differing opinions included Simpson & Wyss 1999, who considered these animals to be diprotodontians, and Pascual 1994 and Simpson 1970, who saw them as Metatheria incertae sedis, both of which contested.

-More recently, Groeberia has been understood to be a gondwanathere multituberculate, a group in which its "aberrant" attributes turned out to be fairly typical.
-Within Gondwanatheria, it stands in a fairly basal position, having diverged before the diverse sudamericids but after Ferugliotherium.
+More recently, Groeberia has been proposed to be a gondwanathere multituberculate, a group in which its "aberrant" attributes turned out to be fairly typical.
+Within Gondwanatheria, it was classified in a fairly basal position, having diverged before the diverse sudamericids but after Ferugliotherium.

-Other groeberiids have not been included in this analysis; whereas they're gondwanatheres or paucituberculates is yet to be determined.
+Other groeberiids have not been included in this analysis; whether they're gondwanatheres or paucituberculates is yet to be determined.

 Well before this reassignment, Malcolm McKenna expressed doubts on a marsupial identity for groeberiids, claiming that considering them metatherians was "an act of faith".

 However, Zimicz & Goin (2020) claimed that the anatomy of the teeth of Groeberia supports the metatherian affinities of this taxon.
 The phylogenetic analysis conducted by these authors recovered Groeberia as the sister taxon of Vombatiformes within Diprotodontia, though the authors cautioned that these results are preliminary.